bmpaciotti/library-of-knowledge/README.md

 - Common saying, at least in the US

 #
+> There are only two days in the year that nothing can be done.
+One is called Yesterday and the other is called Tomorrow.
+Today is the right day to live

+- Dalai Lama

+#

 > If a problem is fixable, if a situation is such that you can do something about it, then there is no need to worry.
 If it's not fixable, then there is no help in worrying.
 There is no benefit in worrying whatsoever.